Get a club permit

 Finding the date of manufacture

-If you don’t know your vehicle’s date of manufacture, you can find it in the following places:
+If you don’t know your vehicle’s date of manufacture, use one of the methods below:

-• Register of Approved Vehicles (RAV) – the RAV build date
+1. Register of Approved Vehicles (RAV) – the RAV build date.
+If there is no RAV entry, then

-• Australian compliance plate – the date on the plate is its date of manufacture
+2. The Australian compliance plate – the date on the plate is its date of manufacture.

 Vehicle standards